splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 .. meta::
   :description: OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.

-penTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.
-Changes to upstream OpenTelemetry Java instrumentation will impact Splunk OpenTelemetry Java distribution.
+OpenTelemetry Java Instrumentation 2.x contains a set of breaking changes, introduced as part of recent OpenTelemetry HTTP semantic convention updates.
+Versions 2.0 and higher of the Splunk Distribution of OpenTelemetry Java are fully compatible with these changes.

-If you're using the upstream OpenTelemetry 1.x instrumentation, wait before upgrading to version 2.x, as it might cause built-in Java metric dashboards and features that rely on metricized attributes, such MTS and TMS, to not work as expected.
+Follow the steps in this guide to migrate to 2.0 metrics and convert your IMM, APM, and RUM custom reporting to the new metrics format.

 .. note:: AlwaysOn Profiling metrics are not impacted by this change.